 Climate Change: Controversy Rages on

-What Did the Day of Action on 12th December 2009 during the Copenhagen Meeting of World Leaders about Climate Change Achieve ?
+Looking Back to the Day of Action on 12th December 2009 During the Copenhagen Meeting of World Leaders about Climate Change

-I'm going to tell you a bit about climate change from my own perspective, with my experience of a candlelit vigil, my poem, and various commentaries, links to articles, and some interesting facts about climate change.
-We seem to be experiencing extremes of weather - hotter and colder than the norm, and also drier and wetter than usual, with fearsome storms.
-There are supporters and cynics of the current thinking and, for myself, I don't know what to think, but I can certainly present what others are saying.
+I'm going to tell you a bit about climate change from my own perspective, with my experience of a candlelit vigil, my poem, and various commentaries, and some interesting facts about climate change.
+For a few years now we've been experiencing extremes of weather - hotter and colder than the norm, and also drier and wetter than usual, with fearsome storms.
+There are supporters and cynics of the current thinking.

-The arguments still rage on: There were over 33,000 different entries on the internet about this when I Googled it about two years ago, and now in 2014 there are about 1,030,000,000 results - that will give you some idea of the degree of interest it has sparked, if you will excuse the pun.
+The arguments still rage on: There were over 33,000 different entries on the internet about this when I Googled it in 2009, and in 2014 there were about 1,030,000 results; by mid-2020 this had increased to 630,000,000 results - that will give you some idea of the degree of heated interest it has sparked, if you will excuse the pun.

 On 12th December 2009, during the Copenhagen meeting of world leaders, many organizations and individuals throughout the world united to support much stronger measures to reduce climate change.
 This Day of Action took the form of millions of people coming together in groups all over the world, switching off their electric lights, lighting candles and having a minute's silence.
 They hoped by their sheer weight of numbers to persuade these world leaders to reach an agreement about carbon reduction and all measures needed to slow down climate change.